cap-js/mcp/README.md

 > [!CAUTION]
 >
-> This is a PoC implementation.
+> This is in beta phase.
 Do not use it productively.
 If you want to try it out, we are happy to receive feedback for further improvements.

 # Protocol Adapter for MCP
 This is a protocol adapter for the MCP protocol to expose CAP services for agent consumption.